-Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes

-Bilateral and multilateral agreements

-Sharing expertise for capacity building

-Hosting and/or attending international training courses/seminars
+Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes Bilateral and multilateral agreements Sharing expertise to promote equitable participation in heritage mechanisms for communities Sharing expertise for capacity building Hosting and/or attending international training courses/seminars Distribution of material/information

-- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
-If you have twinned World Heritage properties, please list them along with their twins. - 12.
-Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?
+11.2 - Do you have World Heritage properties that have been twinned with others at a national or international level?

+11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+If you have twinned World Heritage properties, please list them along with their twins.